-Fitness technology and application company Fitbit ($NYSE:FIT) is being bought out by Alphabet ($NASDAQ:GOOG), bringing to an end the painful saga for investors who dove headlong into the fitness tracking technology after its 2015 IPO.
+Fitness technology and application company Fitbit ($FIT) is being bought out by Alphabet ($GOOG), bringing to an end the painful saga for investors who dove headlong into the fitness tracking technology after its 2015 IPO.

 And, Fitbit looks to be doing exactly what its product is meant for, in advance of the transaction: it's slimming down.